nginxinc/nginx-wiki/source/start/topics/examples/simplepythonfcgi.rst

 This confirmed to run on Mac OS X 10.4.7 under Turbogears 0.9.9 and 1.1a (so, no reason not to run under the 1.0b release).

-Information was drawn from the Turbogears trac wiki which shows how to use Nginx to proxy to TG, and the nearby :doc:`fastcgiexample`  page, the latter detailing the PHP/FCGI process.
+Information was drawn from the Turbogears trac wiki which shows how to use NGINX to proxy to TG, and the nearby :doc:`fastcgiexample`  page, the latter detailing the PHP/FCGI process.

 ..
    Dead link
    `Turbogears trac wiki <http://trac.turbogears.org/turbogears/wiki/NginxIntegration>`_

-This is for Nginx/FCGI/Turbogears
+This is for NGINX/FCGI/Turbogears